What is ALA Volunteer Girls State?

 - Practice citizenship.
-Leadership skills will be honed as you collaborate with other citizens to develop political parties, write legislation, debate current issues and practice engaging in civil discourse.
+Leadership skills will be honed as you collaborate with others to develop political parties, write legislation, debate current issues, and practice engaging in civil discourse.

 - Sing a song.
 Music is an important part of ALA VGS.
 Whether it is singing the Girls State Song, auditioning for the ALA VGS Chorus or enjoying musical performances from the Chorus and ALA VGS counselors and staff, you will have many chances to find your voice.

 - Listen and learn.
 Each day you spend time in assemblies listening to and learning from engaging presentations, your fellow citizens and from distinguished speakers.
-Past speakers include Vice President Al Gore, First Lady Rosalyn Carter, author and University of Tennessee Lady Vols basketball coach Pat Head Summitt, actress and philanthropist Monique Coleman, White House Fellow and political advisor Samar Ali, and Governor Bill Haslam.
+Past speakers include Senator Lamar Alexander, Governor Bill Haslam, Speaker of the House of Representatives Beth Harwell, Freedom Rider Patricia Jenkins-Armstrong, Vice President Al Gore, University of Tennessee Lady Vols basketball coach Pat Head Summitt, actress and philanthropist Monique Coleman, and White House Fellow and political advisor Samar Ali.